Rolls-Royce UltraFan Reaches Next Milestone

 Key Takeaways:

-• Rolls-Royce's UltraFan program has reached a key milestone with the shipment of its Power Gearbox (PGB), which set a world aerospace power record by delivering 87,000 horsepower.
+• Rolls-Royce's UltraFan program achieved a key milestone with the shipment of its power gearbox (PGB), which set a world aerospace power record by delivering 87,000 horsepower during testing.

 See a mistake?
 Contact us.